Who is Responsible for Your Personal Data

 - Email address

 - Occupation (for example, if you are a Healthcare Professional seeking information about our products)

-    Such information will be provided by you and is used by us in our legitimate interests to administer the website, register you for any services you have signed up to and respond to any queries or requests for information you may have.
+Such information will be provided by you and may be supplemented by Us from publicly available information or data brokers where appropriate.
+It is used by Us in our legitimate interests to administer the website, register you for any services you have signed up to and respond to any queries or requests for information you may have.

-    In the event you use this website, or complete an online form, or send us an email to report an adverse event you have experienced whilst taking an AstraZeneca product, please review the privacy notice for your relevant country, available via https://aereporting.astrazeneca.com to get further information on how We process your personal data in relation to and adverse events.
+In the event you use this website, or complete an online form, or send Us an email to report an adverse event you have experienced whilst taking an AstraZeneca product, please review the adverse event reporting notice for your relevant country, available via https://aereporting.astrazeneca.com to get further information on how We process your personal data in relation to adverse events.